itscollegetime/coding-projects/README.md

 ## Elastic Collision Simulator

-As you can probably tell alreayd, I have a lot of projects involving particles.
+As you can probably tell already, I have a lot of projects involving particles.
 For this project, I decided to make the particles behave more realisticly and try to simulate collision physics between them.
 Particle colors represent kinetic energy with red being the highest and blue being the lowest.

 The kinetic energy formula and conservation of energy were applied under the assumption of lostless energy transfer between collisions and used to calculate resulting velocities of each particle.